0808 164 1111

 Preparing your Outdoor Space for Garden Living

 When it comes to garden living, the space around your annexe is just as important as the space within.
-While we create builds for people of all ages, those downsizing in retirement often find gardening is a great pastime.
-Not only does it help to keep you active in older age, you can also create some spectacular views to gaze out on from the comfort of your annexe.
+While we create builds for people of all ages, those downsizing in retirement often find gardening a great pastime.
+Not only does it help to keep you active in older age, but you can also create some spectacular views to gaze out on from the comfort of your annexe.

 After a long cold spell through winter, it’s likely your garden needs some tender loving care.
 With spring just around the corner, now’s the perfect time to don your wellies, grab a shovel and get out into the garden.
 The sooner you start the better, and – by putting in some extra work now, you could be reaping flavourful vegetables and gorgeous flowers by the summer.